YuiSurbhi/Pandas-Notes/README.md

 ▫️ Pandas was created by Wes Mckinney in 2008.<br>

-▫️ The development of pandas was motivated by the need for flexible and efficient tool to handle and analysis structured data in Python.<br>
+▫️ The development of pandas was motivated by the need for flexible and efficient tools to handle and analysis structured data in Python.<br>

 ## Installation ⚙️

 ▪️ If <ins>Python</ins> and <ins>PIP</ins> are already installed on your system, then installing Pandas is easy<br>
-▪️ Install it using this command :<br>
+▪️ Install it using this command:<br>

      pip install pandas

 ## 🔹 How can we use Pandas :

-▪️ Once Pandas is installed, import it in your applications by adding the <code>import</code> keyword.<br>
+▪️ Once Pandas is installed, import it into your applications by adding the <code>import</code> keyword.<br>
 ▪️ Pandas is imported under <code>pd</code> alias.<br>
 ▪️ This alias is created with the help of <code>as</code> keyword while importing.<br>